bruskofgod/KeyDroLog/README.md

 **Python3-pip**<br>

 ### Tools Overview and Usage
-step 1: enter ip address or host address, then enter your port number.
+step 1: enter ip address or host address, then enter your port number.<br>
-Step 2: Press the Listen button and install the apk on the target device.
+Step 2: Press the Listen button and install the apk on the target device..<br>
 Step 3: After the apk is installed on the target device, accessibility permission should be granted.

 ![image](https://user-images.githubusercontent.com/58754583/216032354-dac55be4-5502-4471-9fbd-d5b53fccad32.png)